kalfasyan/Home_Surveillance_with_Python/README.md

-# Motion Detection Alerts with Streaming
+# Motion Detection Alerts, plus Streaming
 With this repo you can:
 1. Watch your webcam/camera/picamera feed on localhost [(0.0.0.0:5000)](https://0.0.0.0:5000) which is served with flask.
 2. Perform motion detection on the camera feed, using opencv.